varshateegala31/Amazon-prime-movies-and-tv-shows/README.md

-# Amazon-prime-movies-and-tv-shows
+# Disney+ Movies and TV Shows
-This dataset consists of movies and tv shows in Amazon Prime.
+This dataset consists of movies and tv shows in Disney+.